EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.string.md

 ### tools.string.read_date

-read_date function                                                     ephem Description: Given a string or cell array of strings containing dates and time in an arbitrary format, convert it to a matrix of dates
+read_date function                                                     ephem Description: Given a string or cell array of strings containing dates and time in an arbitrary format, convert it to a matrix of dates and a vector of JDs.